Defending Theft Charges

 Allegations of unlawfully taking another person or business’s money or property can significantly damage your reputation long before your case goes to court.
 If convicted, the consequences are far worse.
 After fines and imprisonment, a theft charge may negatively impact your education, career, family life, ability to obtain housing, and personal relationships.

-At Randall & Stump, PLLC, our criminal defense attorneys understand how intimidating the criminal process can be.
+At Randall & Stump, Criminal Defense Attorneys, our criminal defense attorneys understand how intimidating the criminal process can be.
 We also realize that the prospect of hiring an attorney may not make the situation any easier.

 However, the stress you experience in finding the right law firm will be minimal compared to the pressure a prosecutor may put on you to plead guilty or to take an unfair plea deal.
 By working with a skilled defense lawyer, you gain someone who can guide you through the legal process and answer all of your questions.
 You’ll benefit from having a lawyer on your side to protect your rights, and most importantly, vigorously defend you in court.

 Too much is at stake to attempt to handle a theft case yourself.
 Without a lawyer, you are on an unequal footing with the prosecution.
 You will have to fight in court against an experienced attorney who makes a living on proving individuals are guilty of crimes.
 Instead of remaining at a disadvantage, contact a criminal defense attorney today.

 North Carolina Theft Charges